Updated on February 10, 2023

 • Having a parent with astigmatism

-• Family history of eye disorders, such as keratoconus
+• Family history of eye disorders

 • Having a mother who smoked while pregnant